PinataCloud/pinata/README.md

 await main();
 ```

-This will return an object like the following
+This will return an object like the following:

 ```typescript
 {